SMByC/AcATaMa/docs/README.md

 ![](img/acatama.svg)

 The AcATaMa is a Qgis plugin for Accuracy Assessment of Thematic Maps.
-It was designed mainly for: to assess the accuracy of thematic maps, to estimate areas of the map classes, sampling design/classification and others.
+It was designed mainly for: to assess the accuracy of thematic maps, to estimate areas of the map classes, sampling design, response design and others.

 The AcATaMa plugin was designed mainly with these keys goals: